gitGNU/gnu_kenozooid/doc/hacking/us.rst

 The diver backups dive computer data - configuration and dive profiles.

-Dive computer data in its original (highly probably binary) structure is saved, then processed to Kenozooid structures and saved.
+Dive computer data in its original (highly probably binary) structure is saved, then processed to Kenozooid data structures and saved.
 See also rbackup_.

 .. _rbackup: